We have all been working from home now for a long time, and many of us have become comfortable in doing so.

 Updates on your computer help keep it secure.
 Don’t ignore them, or put them off until next week – these are here to help you and may also help to make your computer run quicker.

 Locking your device is best practice wherever you are.
 Whether you are at home or in the office, what you do on your computer is no one else’s business but yours.
 If your computer is stolen or compromised, a locked device is harder to access than an open one.

 Why not let us help?

-At Nebula we have a team of experts on hand to help you with any IT need, no matter where your physical location is.
+At Nebula, we have a team of experts on hand to help you with any IT needs, no matter where your physical location is.

 Call us today on 01454 534009 for more information on getting the most out of your security solutions.